What is FTP and how can cyclists improve it?

 For triathlon and other endurance sports, having a well-developed aerobic engine is a prerequisite for successful performances.
 However, being able to utilise the highest percentage of your aerobic capacity for a prolonged period of time is arguably a more important determinant of success.

-How to calculate your functional threshold power
+How to calculate your Functional Threshold Power

-FTP can be determined using a 20-minute test protocol, a sustained 60-minute effort or by blood lactate profiling.
-The 20-minute test provides an estimate of your functional threshold power whereas blood lactate profiling takes away the guess work and accurately identifies your body’s response to exercise at different work rates.
-In addition, it also identifies both lactate thresholds, which is important from a coaching point of view.
+More scientifically, blood lactate profiling takes away the guess work and accurately identifies your body’s response to exercise at different work rates.
+In addition, it also identifies both lactate thresholds, which is important for setting training zones.
+These determine your intensity targets in many triathlon training plans.

 In the spring the focus will switch away from winter base training to more race specific efforts with a focus on building lactate tolerance, power and race pace efforts.
 Whatever method you use to determine your FTP, being able to increase it will be key to improving your performances.

-How to boost your functional threshold power
+How to boost your Functional Threshold Power

 Whilst there are no shortcuts to success, we have one session that will really help boost your threshold power, increase your tolerance to riding at these higher work rates and improve your race performance.
 To start with, if you don’t already know what your FTP is then you’ll need to estimate it using one of the self-tests mentioned above.
 This is a tough session and you’ll be training outside of your comfort zone!